YannMagnin/vxGOS/README.md

 `BananaPi`, which is a clone using a documented ARMv7 processor).
 However, these experiences have confirmed that the kernel can support other architectures than the 32-bit, outdated SuperH family.

+Also note that the fxcp400 uses my own custom firmware that allows me to load my kernel in memory.
+This custom firmware will not be released for legal reasons, but I am currently working on an exploit that will allow me to run it without modifying the original firmware (not a promise here).

 ## How to build